jamesshore/livestream/README.md

 Quixote Example
 ===========

-This example code was built in my [Twitch.tv livestream](https://www.twitch.tv/jamesshorelive).
+This example code was used in my [Twitch.tv livestream](https://www.twitch.tv/jamesshorelive).

 Running the Tests